 When to use the emergency room - adult

 Whenever an illness or injury occurs, you need to decide how serious it is and how soon to get medical care.
-This will help you choose whether it is best to call your doctor, go to an urgent care clinic, or go to an emergency department right away.
+This will help you choose whether it is best to:

 How quickly do you need care?
 If a person or unborn baby could die or be permanently disabled, it is an emergency.